Curriculum for Kindergarten

 Continue a count sequence on a number line from a given point to reach a given position

-Identify missing numbers up to 9 on a numbered number line
+Identify missing numbers up to 9 on a number path

 Topic G: One More with Numbers 0 - 10

-Students use familiar representations (objects, base-10 blocks, the number line, and equations) to explore the concept of one more.
+Students use familiar representations (cubes, base-10 blocks, a number path, and real-world objects) to explore the concept of one more.
 They begin to count on rather than count all.

 Topic H: One Less with Numbers 0 - 10

-Students use familiar representations (objects, base-10 blocks, the number line, and equations) to explore the concept of one less.
-They alternate between +1 and -1 to solve problems.
+Students use familiar representations (cubes, base-10 blocks, a number path, and real-world objects) to explore the concept of one less.
+Then, they use their understanding of one more and one less to solve +/- 1 equations.

-Determine one more and one less on a number line
+Explore the concept of one less on a number path

 MODULE 2 Two-Dimensional and Three-Dimensional Shapes